pstelm/Vagabondstyle/README.md

 ## What I learned
 - It gave me rough idea on how my design process should look like, as this was my first project for someone else (or more "with someone else in mind").
-- How important it is to check the desing on all browsers.
+- How important it is to check the design on all browsers.
 In my case both accent waves changed site width on Apple products.
 I've read that apparently Safari overlooks `overflow` when rendering, so you have to target the body/html tag better.
 - Tiny bit of Photoshop. ;)